Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Background

 \subsubsection{Modeling and simulation}

 Although training implements a model-free reinforcement learning algorithm, model knowledge is used in two ways: to provide the training data (as simulation data) and for algorithm design via feature engineering and reward assignment.
 This feature engineering is made possible by trajectory estimation from the equations-based component of the growth-mutation model implemented here.
-This model combines (1) a stochastic differential equations-based system for approximating the growth of existing cell subpopulations with (2) external random events that perturb this system by creating new subpopulations of resistant cells.
-These events, which increase the effective dimensionality and alter the composition of the system at random points in time, can be thought of as either \textit{de novo} resistant mutations that occur during therapy or as the above-detection-threshold rise of mutant populations.
+This model combines (1) a stochastic differential equations-based system for approximating the growth of existing cell subpopulations perturbed by (2) random events -- mutations -- that create new subpopulations of resistant cells or increase such pre-existing populations.
+These events increase the effective dimensionality and alter the composition of the system at random points in time.
 The resulting system exhibits variable and substantial levels of stochasticity that can significantly alter its trajectory and potentially lead to treatment failure (see Fig.~\ref{fig:simsIis1}).
-Since, as shown in Section~\ref{sec:results}, the learned policies are highly robust to changes in the key mutation parameters, detailed knowledge of mutation rates is not an essential training parameter.
+Since, as shown in Section~\ref{sec:results}, the learned policies are highly robust to changes in the mutation rate, detailed knowledge of this rate (which can also dynamically change in the course of the system's evolution) is not an essential training parameter.

-Stochasticity can arise from both demographic and environmental fluctuations.
+Stochasticity in population evolutionary dynamics can arise from both demographic and environmental fluctuations.
 The focus here is on demographic stochasticity arising from single-cell variability in birth, death, and mutation processes.
 For simplicity, spatial homogeneity and a constant environment (other than changes in drug administration) will be assumed here.
 To obtain a quantifiable estimate of demographic stochasticity, a stochastic physics approach was employed here (Appendix~\ref{sec:SDEderiv}) in deriving the system of stochastic differential equations describing the heterogeneous cell population time evolution.
 This permits an informed estimate of the extent of demographic noise from individual cells' probabilistic behavior and a subsequent quantification of an important contribution to risk in disease progression.